 In this report, we study the performance of Random Forests (Breiman, 2001) [1], one of the most popular and successful “off-the-shelf” machine learning algorithms, and Bayesian Additive Regression Trees (BART) in building a predictive model for shale oil plays sweetspots identification.

-Random Forests (RF) has many attractive features, such as fast, scalable, and easy to implement without many turning parameters, but the main reasons that it has been selected for this study are due to the following benefits:
+Random Forests (RF) has many attractive features, such as fast, scalable, and easy to implement without many tuning parameters, but the main reasons that it has been selected for this study are due to the following benefits:

 It is a non-parametric method without any distribution assumptions on the predictors, response and residuals, and is robust against outliers.

-It can handle nonlinear relationships between predictors and response and complex interactions among predictors.
+It can handle well nonlinear relationships between predictors and response and complex interactions among predictors.

 It provides effective methods for estimating missing data.